GNOME/gnome-builder/CONTRIBUTING.md

 ## Asking for Help

-You can often find the other contributors to GNOME Builder on our IRC channel at [irc://irc.gimp.net/#gnome-builder](irc://irc.gimp.net/#gnome-builder).
+You can often find Builder contributors on our IRC channel at [irc://irc.gimp.net/#gnome-builder](irc://irc.gimp.net/#gnome-builder).
 If you have any questions, we'd be happy to help you.

-In particular, if you'd like to start on a new plugin or feature, stop by our IRC channel and we'd be happy to get you set off in the right direction.
+If you'd like to start on a new plugin or feature, stop by our IRC channel and we'd be happy get you oriented.

 ## Portability

-GNOME Builder is primarily focused on **GNU/Linux** with the **GNOME desktop**.
+Builder is primarily focused on **GNU/Linux** with the **GNOME desktop**.

 However, we do often accept patches for various BSD-based operating systems and alternate desktops.
-It is important that you can help keep things working for your platform, as the Builder team cannot individually test all configurations.
+It is important that you help us by keep things working for your platform as the Builder team cannot test all possible configurations.

 ## Testing

-We use autotools for our build system.
-It provides support for running unit tests with the `make check` command.
-We run these tests before releasing tarballs, so it is important that you check tests and add new tests when it makes sense.
+We use meson for our build system.
+It provides support for running unit tests with the `ninja test` command.
+We run these tests often so it is important that you check nothing was broken by your changes.

 ## Licensing

 Contributions should be licensed under the LGPL-2.1+ or GPL-3.
-Permissive licensed contributions will also be accepted, but we prefer that original contributions are either LGPL-2.1+ or GPL-3 licensed.
+Permissively licensed contributions will also be accepted, but we prefer that original contributions are either LGPL-2.1+ or GPL-3 licensed.

 ## Coding Style

 Our coding style matches that of Gtk+.
 We consider the Gtk+ project an upstream, and often push features into Gtk+.
-This might feel unfamiliar at first, but it works well.
+This might feel unfamiliar at first, but it works well for us.

 We use the recent GNU GCC '11 mode, such as -std=gnu11.